richychn/ask-insurify/README.md

-# ask-your-site
+# Ask Insurify

-Input your website's sitemap URL and ask questions to all the blogs and articles linked on the sitemap.
+I am an employee at Insurify, but this project was not a work project and was not approved by Insurify.

+This application lets users ask car insurance questions of Insurify's articles.
+This repo also serves as an example for others to create Retrieval Augment Generation applications on their own articles.